 Want a different compressor or dual pack for your air ride kit?
 Check out our selection of compressors, surely you will find the ideal compressor for your setup!

-All Bag Riders complete air ride kits by default operate within the 110-145 pressure range, which is the amount of pressure inside the air tank.
+- All Bag Riders complete air ride kits by default operate within the 110-145 pressure range, which is the amount of pressure inside the air tank.
 This means that the compressor will turn on at 110psi and turn off at 145psi.
 Every time you increase the air in an air spring, your tank pressure will decrease.
 By increasing the pressure in the air tank you are effectively increasing the amount of air you have to expense before your compressor(s) will turn on.
 Air in your system is measured by volume (gallons in your tank) and density (pressure inside the tank).
-We offer non-adjustable pressure switches in variants of 110-145, 145-175 and 175-200psi (all “compressor on” and “compressor off” values) as well as adjustable pressure switches.
+We offer non-adjustable pressure switches in variants of 110-145, 145-175 and 175-200psi (all “compressor on” and “compressor off” values).
 Systems with a digital pressure sensor for the tank allow you to adjust the on/off pressure in your system without replacing the pressure switch.

 Air Ride Lingo

-Similar to how your intake manifold accepts air and distributes it to your engine cylinders, your air ride manifold accepts air from your tank and distributes the air to your bags.
+- Similar to how your intake manifold accepts air and distributes it to your engine cylinders, your air ride manifold accepts air from your tank and distributes the air to your bags.
 In an air ride setup, a manifold is composed of numerous solenoids and generally decreases the installation time of air management systems by reducing the amount of wiring and plumbing when compared to individual valve setups.
-Examples of manifolds include the AccuAir VU4 Manifold, the Air Lift AutoPilot V2 (Combined ECU and Manifold) and the Air Lift Black Aluminum Manifold, just to name a few.
+Examples of manifolds include the AccuAir VU4 Manifold, the Air Lift Performance 3P (Combined ECU and Manifold) and the Slam Specialties Manifold, just to name a few.